How Car Insurance Rates Are Approved: Understanding State Regulation & Rate Filings

 What does "unfairly discriminatory" mean in insurance regulation?

 In insurance law, "unfairly discriminatory" means charging different premiums to policyholders who represent the same underlying risk, without actuarial justification.
 It does not mean insurers can't charge different prices — they can and do, based on risk factors like driving record, location, and vehicle type.
 What they cannot do is charge more based on factors unrelated to risk, or apply rating factors inconsistently across demographic groups in ways not supported by data.
+This standard is enforced by every state's DOI as part of the rate filing review process.

 How do I find my state's approved rate filings?